Oscars 2019: How to stream online, start time, nominees, red carpet, predictions and more

 When do the Oscars 2019 start?

 This year the Oscars take place at the Dolby Theatre in Hollywood on Sunday, Feb.
-24. The whole event starts at 8 p.m.
-ET.
+24. The whole event starts at 5 p.m.
+PT.

-Of course, if you're interested in the dresses, the pre-event interviews and all the red carpet watching, you'll want to start watching at around 90 minutes before at around 6:30 p.m.
-ET.
+Of course, if you're interested in the dresses, the pre-event interviews and all the red carpet watching, you'll want to start watching at around 90 minutes before at around 3:30 p.m.
+PT.

 Where can I stream the Oscars 2019 online?